 analyze data and graphs concerning the ratio of parent isotopes to daughter decay products present in a rock to calculate the age of the material based on absolute dating, and assess how radioactive decay provides a reliable method to determine the age of many types of organic and inorganic materials. (c)

 analyze and interpret complex cross sections using both relative and absolute dating to sequence and define the geologic history of the section. (b, c)

-use index fossils to infer the geologic history of a complex cross section. (b)
+analyze a sequence of rocks in terms of types, textures, composition, fossils, structural and weathering features in order to infer the history of the sequence over time. (a, b)use index fossils to infer the geologic history of a complex cross section. (b)